Social learning tools: Blogger

 Blogger is a site in which users can create their own blog.
 Blogger can be used in an educational context.
 A teacher could create a blog in which students could interact on.
 This would allow students to improve their writing and planning skills.
-Students would have to think about how they would write out their information on the blog in order to convey their message properly.
+Students would have to think about how they would write their information on the blog in order to convey their message properly.
 Blogger provides opportunities for students to share what they wrote with their peers and with their caretakers.
 The blogs could also be a form of electronic portfolios that could show what the students created during the school year.
 Blogger has settings in which only people with permission can see or write on the blogs themselves.